The following notes summarize the presentation given at the TREENET Symposium in September 2000. The presentation summary included:

 Research suggested the Cupania may be a suitable small evergreen native suitable for planting under powerlines.
 41 trees were planted in 1998.
 The species appears suited to local conditions, with good average growth rates recorded.

 - Rawlings Avenue Torrensville

-Research suggested the Blueberry ash may be another small evergreen native suitable for planting under powerlines.
+Research suggested that Blueberry ash may be another small evergreen native suitable for planting under powerlines.
 17 trees have been planted at two sites.
-Stock was supplied by Lawry’s Nurseries in 330mm spring ring containers.
+The stock was supplied by Lawry’s Nurseries in 330mm spring ring containers.